Moreland-cas/AKM/readme.md

 ### Evaluate Result

 ## Test our method in Real-World
-We also modify our `Env` class to support real-world deployment, the code are in `/AKM/akm/realworld_environment`
+We also modify our `Env` class to support real-world deployment, the code are in `/AKM/akm/realworld_envs`.
+We use a Franka Robot Arm and RealSense D455 camera for real-world deployment.
+To callibrate the intrinsic and extrinsic of the D455 camera, use the `/scripts/collect_and_calibrate.py`.